You're So Vain. You Probably Think This Sale Is About You. Don't You?

 Let's Wrap This Up, It's Getting Late

-I picked up the nickname of "Doc" about 15 years ago.
+I picked up the nickname "Doc" about 15 years ago.
 And it's a nickname that I take some pride in.
-I always get asked by new people I meet "are you a doctor?", and while I am not a doctor, I say I play one in the digital marketing world.
+I always get asked by new people I meet "Are you a doctor?", and while I am not a doctor, I say I play one in the digital marketing world.

 My goal and the overall reason for Bernco Media being in existence is to be helpful and provide the right solution to the digital marketing challenges a business may have, and never force a solution that will not yield results just to get a sale.

 We don't have traditional packaged pricing like many other agencies.
 I refuse to quote someone a price on a first-time call.
 We customize every single proposal we prepare for a prospect because it is the right thing to do.

 No business is the same.
 Why would a pre-packaged solution that worked for one business work for another?
 Well, the answer often is, they don't.